entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/enable-ssl-tls-cert.md

 ## Overview

-Follow the steps below to configure self-signed Secure Sockets Layer (SSL) and Transport Layer Security (TLS) certificates in the Entando 6.3.x quickstart environment.
+Follow the steps below to configure self-signed Secure Sockets Layer (SSL) and Transport Layer Security (TLS) certificates in an Entando quickstart environment.
 A TLS Kubernetes Secret and Certificate Authority (CA) Kubernetes Secret are created as part of this process.

 ::: warning
 Preserve correct indentation in all YAML files to avoid syntax errors.